Invoca/declare_schema/README.md

 ```

 ### Field Configuration
-An if you're looking to only change the character set and collation for a single field
+If you're looking to only change the character set and collation for a single field
 in the table, simply set the `charset` and `collation` configuration options on the
 field definition itself.

-For example, if you only want to support emojis for the content of a comment, it would
+For example, if you only want to support `utf8mb4` for the content of a comment, it would
 look like the following:

 **app/models/comment.rb**